 This was by far our biggest money saving decision.
 When we started paying off debt, our credit card interest rate was right around 25%!
 Trust me, having an interest rate that high can make you feel like you will never dig yourself out of debt no matter how hard you try.

 Because we no longer wanted to see all of our money going toward interest, we decided to take out a loan to pay off our credit card debt!
 In doing this we were able to reduce our interest rate from 25% to around 12% and in turn it reduce our monthly bills as well.
-See if you qualify for lower interest rates online.
+See if you qualify for lower interest rates with The Loan Exchange.
 It’s super quick and can end up saving you huge!

 I can’t believe it took me so long to jump on board with having a timer for our electronics at night.
 It wasn’t until I heard about how terrible it can be to have your wifi on all night that I finally purchased a timer.